-Elvis’s truck driving in 1954 is nothing compared to the big rigs today.
-His truck was a small two-door Chevrolet that was only a little longer than the typical pickup truck we saw in 2019.
-The truck was so beaten up that Elvis had to scratch his favorite radio stations into the truck’s dashboard because he could not read the stations.
+The truck Elvis was driving in 1954 is nothing compared to the big-rigs that are being driven today.
+His truck was a small two-door Chevrolet that was only a little longer than the typical pickup truck we see in 2019.
+The truck was so beat up, that Elvis had to scratch his favorite radio stations into the dashboard of the truck because he could not read the stations.

-We want to take this moment not only to appreciate how the King of Rock and Roll got his start but to celebrate you.
-Truck drivers today keep America moving, and our country would not be the same without you.
-We greatly thank you for your dedication and service to the industry, and we hope your career as a truck driver will always be a part of who you are, just like Elvis.
+As National Truck Driver Appreciation Week gets underway, we want to take this moment not only to appreciate how the King of Rock and Roll got his start but to celebrate you.
+Truck drivers today keep America moving and our country would not be the same without you.
+We greatly thank you for your dedication and service to the industry, and we hope your career as a truck driver will always be a part of who you are; just like Elvis.